-Rebound Relationships Dating Advice
+Rebound Relationship Dating Advice

 The fact is, rebound relationships get bad marks from most single women and men who have tried them.
-The reason is that instead of being that perfect medicine for mending a broken heart, most rebound relationships fail, and consequently cause more pain for both dating partners.
+The reason is that instead of being the perfect medicine for mending a broken heart, most rebound relationships fail, and consequently cause more pain for both dating partners.

 If you are in a rebound dating relationship now, or just thinking about entering one, consider the following dating advice tips in order to protect yourself: